Share this article

 Considered one of the friendliest gecko species for beginners, Leopard Geckos are one of the easiest reptiles to take care of due to their laid-back nature.

-These geckos tend to be nocturnal, and they’re used to the high temperatures of their native environment of the Middle East and South Asia, across India, Iraq, Iran, Pakistan and Afghanistan.
+These geckos are crepuscular (active at dawn and dusk), and they’re used to the high temperatures of their native environment of the Middle East and South Asia, across India, Iraq, Iran, Pakistan and Afghanistan.

 Personality